gauravk5/ESP-8266-32-KIT-APP/README.md

-ESP 8266/32 KIT APP SOON ON GOOGLE PLAY STORE AND APP STORE
+ESP 8266/32 KIT APP ( soon on Google Play store (releasing on 17 of July 2022) )

 ESP 8266/32 KIT is an Android App Developed by Techeonics for the ESP8266/ESP32 Microcontroller